 Serious side effects that have been reported and their symptoms include:

-- increased eye pressure, which can cause glaucoma
+- increased eye pressure, which can cause new or worsening glaucoma

 - new or worsening eye infection